 - Cracked window panes.
 This should be repaired before you even put the home on the market.
 Not only will the inspector make note, but the appraiser will require this repair before funding a loan.

-Interior Home Repairs
+Interior Home Preparations

 - Old house?
 Make sure that none of your windows are painted shut.
 This can be a fire safety hazard.

 - Missing switchplate covers.
 A simple and cheap fix.